Human Composting 101: How Terramation Is Bettering the Planet

 Composting is the natural process of decomposition.
 It turns organic materials into a natural, nutrient-rich matter than can be returned to the earth.
 You may have heard of composting food scraps such as vegetables, eggshells, and coffee grounds to keep waste out of the landfill.
 And maybe you even have your own kitchen compost bin.
 But have you heard of human composting?

 Many of us don't usually think about what happens after we die.
-But in this week's episode of Good Together, Laura Wittig speaks with Katey Houston, Service Manager at Return Home, and Brie Smith, Services Director at Return Home, to understand the environmental impact of dying—and how we can mitigate the impact.
+But in an episode of Good Together, Laura Wittig speaks with Katey Houston, Service Manager at Return Home, and Brie Smith, Services Director at Return Home, to understand the environmental impact of dying—and how we can mitigate the impact.

 Return Home is the world's first large-scale green funeral home that specializes in human composting.
 And Houston and Smith, both licensed funeral directors and embalmers, say human composting could make the "deathcare" industry more environmentally friendly than traditional methods, including cremation.